How to declare JSON object in Angular | Typescript example

 | Array<JsonObjectType>;

-JsonObjectType allows storing plain, nested, and array in json object
+JsonObjectType allows storing plain, nested, and array in JSON object.

-type and assign it with the JSOn object as seen below.
+Below, Create a variable of the JsonObjectType type and assign it to the JSON object as seen below.

 const jsonData: JsonObjectType = [